 Clark Elementary was built in 1931, making it one of the most established schools in Charlottesville.
 The school is named for George Rogers Clark, the American frontiersman and Revolutionary War general.
 (Clark’s younger brother William was half of “Lewis & Clark.”)

 Meet Your Administrators

-Rolando Tillman is in his first year as assistant principal at Clark Elementary School.
+Rolando Tillman is assistant principal at Clark Elementary School.
 Mr. Tillman was previously an elementary physical education teacher, student activities director, and safety coordinator in Henrico County Public Schools.
 Mr. Tillman brings a wealth of experience with community engagement, and we are thrilled to have him on our team!